linuxserver/docker-davos/README.md

 ## Setting up the application

 The application does not require any set up other than starting the docker container.
-Further documentation can be found on the [davos GitHub repository page][davosurl].
+Further documentation can be found on the [davos GitHub repository page][appurl].

 ## Info